metacollin/Prusa-Firmware/README.md

 #### Set Language Support
-(This has already been done for you in my Prusa-Firmware-MK3-3.8.0-with-0.9-motors-LA15-Slice-Skelestruder-BMG branch) Set language support in config.h to primary language only.
+(This has already been done for you in my Prusa-Firmware-MK3-3.8.0-with-0.9-motors-LA15-Slice-Skelestruder-BMG branch) Language support in config.h must be primary language only.
 Otherwise, firmware will not run properly.
 Instead, your LCD will display random letters and likely boot loop.

 The changes needed are near bottom of the file.
 It should look like this...
 ```
 //LANG - Multi-language support
-#define LANG_MODE 0 // primary language only
+#define LANG_MODE 0 //Kuo primary language only
 //#define LANG_MODE 1 // sec. language support
 #define LANG_SIZE_RESERVED 0x2f00 // reserved space for secondary language (12032 bytes)
 ```